The Live-In Kitchen

 • Facebook

-These dark chocolate salted caramel cups are the perfect little creamy, salty, one-bite treat!
-You’re going to want to make this caramel cup candy over and over again for holidays, parties, or any occasion!
+These salted caramel chocolate cups are the perfect little creamy, salty, one-bite treat!
+Made with dark chocolate and flaky salt, you're going to want to make this homemade candy over and over again for holidays, parties, or any occasion!

 Jump to Recipe